dwennersten/ProgrammingPrinciplesAndPractice2ndEd/Chapter4 Operations, iterations, functions, and vectors/ch4_notes.md

     - So, lvalues are the boxes (objects, blocks in memory)
 - if int area = length*width, length is an rvalue and is "the value of the object named by length"
     - so rvalues are the values held within the boxs (objects, blocks in memory)

+## if and else-if
+- are there else-if statements in c++?
+    - NO!  only if and else.
+The else code executes when the if condition is false leading to a new if and else set of statements.

+## Switch
+Details about switch statements
+- You can only switch on int, char, or an enumeration type
+- the values in the case labels must be constant expressions (cannot use variables)
+- there cannot use the same value for two case labels
+- you can use several case labels for a single case
+- every case needs to end in a break (or there will be fall through)
+- it's good coding practice to have a default case.